⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Progressive Overload & Workout Tracking

 This is where both apps shine.
-Progressive overload - the gradual increase of weight, reps, or volume over time - is the foundation of strength training.
+Progressive overload, the gradual increase of weight, reps, or volume over time, is the foundation of strength training.
 Both Strong and Hevy handle this exceptionally well.

 Strong's approach: Clean, minimalist display of your previous sets during workouts.
 When you log an exercise, you immediately see what weight and reps you did last time.
 The interface is incredibly simple: previous sets appear in gray text above your current workout.
 You can quickly reference your PRs (personal records) for any exercise at any time.